OPAE/intel-fpga-bbb/samples/tutorial/01_hello_world/README.md

 $ ${OPAE_PLATFORM_ROOT}/bin/run.sh
 ```

 run.sh will invoke Quartus, which must be properly installed.
-The end
+Note that each
+platform release requires a specific Quartus version in order to match the
-result will be a file named hello_afu.gbs in the build_synth directory.
+FIU.
+The end result will be a file named hello_afu.gbs in the build_synth
-This GBS file may be loaded onto a compatible FPGA using OPAE's fpgaconf
+directory.
+This GBS file may be loaded onto a compatible FPGA using OPAE's
-tool.
+fpgaconf tool.

 To run the software connected to an FPGA, compile it as above, but invoke the
 main binary.
 If you have already run ASE simulation, the binary has already